terraform-ibm-modules/terraform-ibm-schematics-agent/README.md

 More information about the IBM Schematics Agent can be found [here](https://cloud.ibm.com/docs/schematics?topic=schematics-deploy-agent-overview&interface=ui)

+**Limitation:** Currently there's a limitation to destroy Schematics Agent using terraform, but it can be deleted using CLI and API.
+Provider issue - https://github.com/IBM-Cloud/terraform-provider-ibm/issues/5475

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->